 Unlike more complex biographies, this version is specifically designed for early readers.
 It translates high-level legal concepts into the relatable language of playground and classroom fairness.

 The book follows Ruth Bader Ginsburg from her childhood in Brooklyn to her seat on the Supreme Court.
-It focuses on the obstacles she faced as a woman and a Jewish person in mid-20th century America, her academic achievements, and her landmark legal work for gender equality.
+It focuses on the sexism and antisemitism she faced in mid-20th century America, her academic achievements, and her landmark legal work for gender equality.

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.